Particular/docs.particular.net/README.md

 ### Reviewing a page

 If, as part of editing a page, a full review of the content is done, the [reviewed header](#reviewed) should be updated.
-This date is used to render https://docs.particular.net/review.
+This date is used to render the [last reviewed page](https://docs.particular.net/review).

 As part of a full review the following should be done:

 * Spelling (US)
 * Grammar
 * Version specific language and content is correct
 * Language is concise
 * All links are relevant.
 No 3rd party links have redirects or 404s.
 * Are there any more links that can be added to improve the content
 * Content is correct up to and including the current released version
 * Summary and title is adequate
 * Update reviewed date in header, even if no changes were made.

 ## Conventions